Power Scaling Laws and Near-Field Behaviors of Massive MIMO and Intelligent Reflecting Surfaces: Introduction

 \section{Introduction}

-Massive MIMO (mMIMO) is the key physical layer technology in 5G \cite{Parkvall2017a}.
-In a nutshell, mMIMO uses a base station with many antennas (e.g., $\geq 64$) to deliver large beamforming gains and perform spatial multiplexing of many users on the same time-frequency resource \cite{Marzetta2010a,massivemimobook,Sanguinetti2019az}.
+Massive multiple-input multiple-output (mMIMO) is the key physical layer technology in 5G \cite{Parkvall2017a}.
+In a nutshell, mMIMO uses a base station with many antennas (e.g., $\geq 64$) to deliver large array gains and perform spatial multiplexing of many users on the same time-frequency resource \cite{Marzetta2010a,massivemimobook,Sanguinetti2019az}.
 In this way, the spectral efficiency (SE) can be increased by, at least, an order of magnitude compared to 4G and mmWave communications can be enabled in mobile networks.
-Due to the success of mMIMO, it is expected that beyond 5G systems will make use of even larger arrays \cite{Bjornson2019d}, which can be either active or passive.
+Due to the success of mMIMO, it is expected that beyond 5G systems will make use of even larger arrays and wider spectrum ranges \cite{Bjornson2019d,Rajatheva2020a}.
+The arrays can either consist of active or passive elements, and both cases are considered in this paper.

-The active arrays are essentially mMIMO transceivers but with many more antenna elements than what is conventionally considered.
-To make this clear, the research community has recently used new names to describe this category: \emph{large intelligent surfaces} \cite{Hu2018a}, \emph{extremely large aperture arrays} \cite{Amiri2018a}, and \emph{holographic MIMO} \cite{Pizzo2019a}.
-However, we will refer to it as mMIMO since asymptotically large arrays have been analyzed since the inception of mMIMO \cite{Marzetta2010a,Ngo2013a,Hoydis2013a}.
+The active arrays are essentially mMIMO transceivers but with many more antenna elements than what is considered in 5G (i.e., much more than 64).
+To make this clear, the research community has recently used new names to describe this category; for example, \emph{large intelligent surfaces} \cite{Hu2018a}, \emph{extremely large aperture arrays} \cite{Amiri2018a}, and \emph{holographic MIMO} \cite{Pizzo2019a}.
+However, in this paper, we will simply refer to it as mMIMO since asymptotically large arrays have been analyzed since the inception of mMIMO \cite{Marzetta2010a,Ngo2013a,Hoydis2013a}.